kennedn/blog/content/posts/tapo.md

 The only thing that would help us further is if we had a reference implementation for the authentication flow.
 This is where [PyTapo](https://github.com/JurajNyiri/pytapo) really came in handy.

-We could dump the session state and encrypted messages from mitmproxy and do some static analysis to get the decrypted requests and responses, but a really cool feature of `mitmproxy` is that it supports scripting.
+Using PyTapo as a reference, we could dump the session state and encrypted messages from mitmproxy and write a script to do some static analysis on the decrypted requests and responses, but a really cool feature of `mitmproxy` is that it supports scripting itself.

-What this means is that we can write a script that we feed the default password to, and have it decrypt request and response payloads in-line dynamically.
+What this means is that we can pass a python script to mitmproxy, and have it directly decrypt request and response payloads inline whilst running a capture.

 So I wrote `tapo_decrypt_pretty.py` which:

-* Watches the login handshake (`cnonce`, `nonce`, `device_confirm`)
+* Watches for the login handshake (`cnonce`, `nonce`, `device_confirm`)
-* Derives `lsk`/`ivb` session keys
+* Derives `lsk`/`ivb` session keys from it
 * Transparently decrypts subsequent API calls
 * Pretty-prints them inline in mitmproxy’s UI in `request_decrypted` and `response_decrypted` fields
 * Dumps them to JSON files for later analysis